Refresh caulk at baseboards and trim

 - Let cure 2 hours before painting over.

-If old caulk is separating from the wall, scrape it out with a utility knife before laying fresh — caulking over failed caulk just looks thicker a month later when it fails again.
+If old caulk is separating from the wall, scrape it out with a utility knife before laying fresh, caulking over failed caulk just looks thicker a month later when it fails again.

 Rather have a pro handle it?

-Same-day electrical service across San Diego County.
-A real electrician picks up.
+Licensed painters across San Diego County.
+Free in-home estimates, and a real person picks up.

 Keep learning.